-The operations of the Group do not involve any productions and the Group is committed to manage the potential climaterelated risks and to adopt environmental friendly operating measures to reduce GHG emissions.
-The Group has implemented risk management exercise in identifying and mitigating climate-related risks.
+The operations of the Group do not involve any productions and the Group is committed to manage the potential climaterelated risks by adopting environmentally friendly operating measures to reduce GHG emissions.
+The Group has implemented risk management exercise to identify and mitigate climate-related risks.

-Physical risk - The increased frequency and severity of extreme weather events such as typhoons, storms, and heavy rains bring acute and chronic physical risks to the Group's business and the safety of our employees.
-To minimize the potential risks, the Group has established mitigation plans, including flexible working arrangements and precautionary measures during bad or extreme weather conditions.
+Physical risk - The increased frequency and severity of extreme weather events such as typhoons, storms, and heavy rains pose acute and chronic physical risks to the Group's business and the safety of our employees.
+To minimize these potential risks, the Group has established mitigation plans, including flexible working arrangements and precautionary measures during bad or extreme weather conditions.

-Transition risk - More stringent policies and reporting requirements for corporate sustainability may expose enterprises to higher risks of claim and compliance costs.
-In response to the policy and legal risks, the Group constantly monitors any changes in laws or regulations to avoid cost increments, non-compliance fines or reputational risks.
-In addition, the Group will continue its efforts to control energy consumption and carbon emissions.
+Transition risk - Stricter policies and reporting requirements for corporate sustainability may expose enterprises to higher risks of claims and compliance costs.
+In response to these policy and legal risks, the Group constantly monitors any changes in laws or regulations to avoid cost increases, non-compliance fines, or reputational risks.
+Additionally, the Group will continue its efforts to control energy consumption and carbon emissions.